 As at 31 December 2013, trade finance and commercial mortgage advances amounted to HK\$25,098 million, representing an increase of approximately 12.4% as compared with the figure reported as at 31 December 2012, and accounted for approximately 6.2% of the Group's total advances to customers as at 31 December 2013.
-As at 31 December 2012, trade finance and commercial mortgage advances amounted to HK\$22,321 million, representing an increase of approximately 2% as compared with the figure reported as at 31 December 2011, and accounted for approximately 6.4% of the Group's total advances to customers as at 31 December 2012.
+As at 31 December 2012, trade finance and commercial mortgage advances amounted to HK\$22,321 million, representing an increase of approximately 2% as compared with the figure reported as at 31 December 2011, and accounted for approximately 6.4% of the Group's total advances to customers as at 31 December 2011, and accounted for approximately 6.4% of the Group's total advances to customers as at 31 December 2012.